S2E/s2e/src/s2e-env.rst

     This script varies depending on your target program, so you should always check this file and modify it as required **before** running your analysis.

-s2e-config.lua
-   The main S2E configuration file.
-Analysis plugins are enabled and configured here.

 guest-tools
     A symlink to the S2E `guest tools <https://github.com/S2E/guest-tools>`_.
 These will be downloaded to the guest by the bootstrap script every time you launch a new analysis.
 This way, you do not have to rebuild the VM image every time you modify these tools.

+launch-s2e.sh
+    This is the script that you will run most frequently.
+It starts S2E and runs the analysis as configured in the following files.
+This script contains various variables that you may edit depending on how you want to run S2E (multi-core mode, gdb, etc.).

+library.lua
+    Contains convenience functions for the s2e-config.lua file.

+models.lua:
+    For specifying `function models <Plugins/Linux/FunctionModels.rst>`_.

+s2e-config.lua
+   The main S2E configuration file.
+Analysis plugins are enabled and configured here.

 Target program arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~